 Caister Castle, Norfolk

 Caister Castle, built on the site of an earlier fortified manor house, was an early specimen of brick and built by Sir John Fastolf about 1443 who was a forceful but hardly amiable man.
+Sir John was quite undeservedly branded as a coward in the French wars, and has besides got mixed up in people's minds with Shakespeare's Falstaff.
 He died in 1459 and the castle was captured by Thomas Mowbray Duke of Norfolk and taken after a long siege.
 The castle suffered severe damage when it was finally taken in 1469.
 The castle's tower is still intact.

 The castle then moved into the hands of the Paston family following disputes over Sir John Fastolf's will and was theirs until the middle of the seventeenth century.
 In the Paston Letters - the family's correspondence documenting their struggle to maintain their social position during the Wars of the Roses - the castle features prominently.
 William of Worcester, a secretary of Fastolf, tells of a second siege and capture by Lord Scales.